ShoreShop/ShoreModel_Benchmark/README.md

 <img src="figures/transects.jpg" width="400">

 ### Tasks
-Given two years shoreline position data in the 1999-2018 period, along with the shoreline position in 1950 as well as wave and sea level data spanning from 1950 to 2100, participants are tasked with:
+Given 20 years shoreline position data in the 1999-2018 period, along with the shoreline position in 1951-05-01 as well as wave and sea level data spanning from 1940 to 2100, participants are tasked with:

 - ***Task1.Short-term prediction***: Predict the shoreline position between **2019-01-01 and 2023-12-31** with **daily** timestep.
 - ***Task2.Medium-term prediction***: Predict the shoreline position between **1951-05-01 and 1998-12-31** with **daily** timestep.